-A wooden ceiling beam can be installed to hide infrastructure, or for purely aesthetic reasons.
-True aged wooden beams are prohibitively expensive to purchase, ship and install.
+A wooden ceiling beam can be installed to hide infrastructure or purely aesthetic reasons.
+True aged wooden beams are prohibitively expensive to purchase, ship, and install.
 The labor is intensive since the beams can weigh nearly 1000 pounds.
-Faux beams offer all of the aesthetic value and much more convenience.
+DIY faux wood beams offer all of the aesthetic value of a real wood beam and much more convenience.

 Classic Faux Wood Beams

-Classic faux wood ceiling beams are the standard ceiling beams, described above.
-They are used to hide exposed piping, wires, and more, and, to enhance the aesthetic and sophistication of a room.
-They are made of high-density polyurethane that is molded to resemble the color, texture, and grain of natural wood.
-These are perfect for foyers, entryways, and spanning large rooms.
+Classic faux wood ceiling beams are the standard ceiling beams described above.
+They are used to hide exposed piping, wires, and more to enhance the aesthetic and sophistication of a room.
+They are made of high-density polyurethane molded to resemble the color, texture, and grain of natural wood.
+A faux wood beam is perfect for foyers, entryways, and spanning large rooms.